• Russia acknowledges heavy losses

 Denis Pushilin, leader of the Russian-controlled part of Donetsk province, said Soledar’s capture would open a prospect of seizing more significant towns further west in what Russia has recognised as the Donetsk People’s Republic – centre of Ukrainian heavy industry and one of four provinces that Russia declared annexed three months ago.

-“The opportunity to liberate Artyomovsk and Siversk is now multiplied.
+“The opportunity to liberate Artyomovsk [Bakhmut] and Siversk is now multiplied.
 This is the long-awaited entry to the bridgehead of Kramatorsk, Sloviansk.
 And this is actually a turning point, now preparations are under way for the moment we have been waiting for – the liberation of the Donetsk People’s Republic.”

 Elswhere, the head of the Kherson military administration in southern Ukraine told a news briefing that Russian forces were keeping up their shelling of the provincial capital, which they vacated in November.